DDDEastMidlandsLimited/dddem-blog/_posts/2019-05-28-mentor-brunty-post.md

 Reach out!
 (Easier said than done, I know) having more people involved in the community and events is always wanted — there’s always more things to do and not enough people to do them!

 Be that to someone else you’ve seen in the community speaking, someone who’s involved in organising a group, or someone who’s just been attending events.
-It’s all about the people and having those connections, making those friends are crucial to the community thriving.
+It’s all about the people and having those connections, making those friends is crucial to the community thriving.

 <br/>